Skip to main contentSkip to content

 The Hidden Cost of Inaction

-Community Displacement: Unable to pay massive assessments, long-term residents are forced to sell, often at depressed prices due to known repair issues.
-This destroys the social fabric that makes communities valuable.
+Community Displacement: Unable to pay massive assessments, long-term residents are forced to sell at depressed prices, destroying the social fabric that makes communities valuable.

 Property Value Destruction: Buildings with identified structural issues and pending massive assessments become unsaleable, creating a downward spiral that hurts everyone.